American Century Championship: 1990s: Early tournament years

+Steve Bartkowski, 1994 co-runner-up.

 On Friday, July 8, 1994, in Round One of the fifth annual Isuzu Celebrity Golf Championship, Bartkowski, Laimbeer, and Chris Miller all shot 71, tying for the lead.
 Miller withdrew after Round One.
 On Saturday, July 9, in Round Two, former ice hockey player Darren Veitch lead after two rounds with 139 strokes, followed by Anderson and Bartkowski with 141 each.
 On Sunday, July 10, in Round Three, Anderson, Bartkowski, and Rhoden finished with 212 total strokes, going to the second sudden-death playoff in tournament history.
 Anderson won the event in the playoff, making him the first non-quarterback in football to win the event.
 This is the third time someone from America has win the event, giving the US the lead over Canada.

 In Round One of the sixth annual Isuzu Celebrity Golf Championship on Friday in 1995, Rhoden and Del Greco both shot 71, followed by former NBA player Jack Marin, newly elected Hall of Fame third baseman Mike Schmidt, former NFL quarterback Neil Lomax, and Hall of Fame relief pitcher Rollie Fingers each trailing by one.
 After Round Two on Saturday, Rhoden was running away with it with 138 strokes, leading Marin and Del Greco by eight strokes.
 In Round Three on Sunday, Rhoden won the event with 211 total strokes.
 Former NFL quarterback Peter Tom Willis finished in second place five strokes behind and Anderson finished in third place with 217 total.

 Billy Joe Tolliver, playing in the event in 2011, is a four-time ACC champion.